MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 *  Yes - Can always use the feature

-*  No - Can't use the feature unless the user also belongs to a group that grants access to this functionality.
+*  No - Can't use the feature unless the user also belongs to a group that grants access to this functionality

 |Tasks|Administrator|Author|Advanced Operator|Application Monitoring Operator|Operator|Read-Only Operator|Report Operator|Report Security Administrator|
 |-|-----------------|----------|---------------------|-----------------------------------|------------|-----------------------|-------------------|---------------------------------|